palewire/first-python-notebook/docs/pandas/index.rst

     my_series.min()

-How about the average (also known as the mean)?
-Keep adding cells and calculating new statistics.
+How about the average, which also known as the mean?

 .. code-block:: python